BIOP/qupath-extension-cellpose/README.md

 The first thing the script will do is create a sub-folder in your project called `cellpose-temp`, followed by exporting the image(s) that will be processed by `cellpose`.
 If your segmentation is not what you expect, you can check that the exported image(s) represent what you intended for `cellpose` to segment.

+Once you are happy with your script, you should save the edited copy to your Project (or another scripts folder) for re-use!

 ### Prediction using custom models
 All you need to use a custom model or your own trained model is to provide the path to the model to the `Cellpose2D.builder`.
 Just replace the name of the pre-trained model (e.g. `cyto2`) with the path to your model, for example: